 Tupac had Biggie.
 Laertes had Hamlet.
 The Yankees have the Red Sox.
-When it comes to audiobooks, the most epic rivalry is Stephen Fry vs. Jim Dale.
+When it comes to Harry Potter audiobooks, the most epic rivalry is Stephen Fry vs. Jim Dale.

-Both have narrated all seven Harry Potter books, both are beloved British actors, and both have been trolled by angry YouTube commenters.
-Stephen Fry narrates the Harry Potter sold in the UK, and Jim Dale narrates the version sold in the USA, and the internets are EXTREMELY divided over who does it better.
+Both have narrated all seven Harry Potter books, like Harry Potter and The Goblet of Fire and Order of the Phoenix, both are beloved British actors, and both have been trolled by angry YouTube commenters.
+Stephen Fry narrates the Harry Potter audiobooks sold in the UK, and Jim Dale narrates the version sold in the USA, and the internets are EXTREMELY divided over who does it better.

-Today, Peter Damien and Rachel Smalter Hall weigh in to declare an ultimate winner in the Book Riot Battle of the Harry Potter Narrators.
+Today, Peter Damien and Rachel Smalter Hall weigh in to declare an ultimate winner in the Book Riot Battle of the Harry Potter audiobooks narrators.
 Two will enter Book Riot Stadium.
 Only one will leave a champion.

 Rachel: Hey Peter!
 I’ve been such a good little Hermione, finishing all my Harry Potter homework.
 I re-listened to both Jim Dale and Stephen Fry read Harry Potter and the Prisoner of Azkaban, and I have FEELINGS!
 I went in with a bias for Jim Dale — like a lot of Americans would, I bet, just because that’s what we grew up with — but Stephen Fry is the dark horse creeping up from behind.
 It’s going to be hard to choose a winner.